 4. What do you think distinguishes your work from that of other photographers?
-I create photos that are timeless, natural and unique, avoiding the use of ‘fashionable’ editing techniques and software filters that quickly look dated, focussing instead on clean, colourful photography that will stand the test of time.
+We create photos that are timeless, natural and unique, avoiding the use of ‘fashionable’ editing techniques and software filters that quickly look dated, focussing instead on clean, colourful photography that will stand the test of time.

 5. How do I pick a good photographer when there are so many to choose from?
-Read my informative guide ‘How To Choose A Photographer – 5 Essential Things To Check‘, then narrow your selection down to a handful of favourite photographers and arrange to meet them one at a time.
-Make sure you meet the actual photographer who’ll be taking your photos, not their assistant, wife/husband, salesperson or studio owner.
-This is especially important if you’re at a wedding fayre and the photographer isn’t available as they’re shooting photos at a wedding.
+Read our informative guide ‘How To Choose A Photographer – 5 Essential Things To Check‘, then narrow your selection down to a handful of favourite photographers and arrange to meet them one at a time.
+Make sure you meet the actual photographer who’ll be taking your photos, not their assistant, salesperson or studio owner.
+This is especially important if you’re at a wedding fair and the photographer isn’t available as they’re shooting photos at a wedding.
 Take away some details, but arrange to meet the actual photographer at a later date.
 Don’t ever gamble by committing to booking when you only meet the sales rep at a wedding fayre!
 It’s crucial that you trust and get along with your photographer.
 This means you can rest assured your wedding photographer will create the photos you want.
 It’s important that not only should you like the photos, but you should like the photographer!
 Bear in mind you’ll be in each other’s company for several hours on your wedding day!

 12. How long have you been in business?
 Since 2006.